 To create user flows, we mostly use Figma.
 No software needs to be downloaded, because it’s browser-based.
 Making updates is super easy.
 Reviewing the design and asking a client for feedback in real-time — this is where Figma also excels at.

 Deliverable: Black-and-white (yet clickable) prototypes.
 These can be used for gaining initial feedback or conducting UX interviews.

 Hi-fi prototypes for beauty business web app.
 Check out the entire design

 4. Visual design

 Once the client gives prototypes a ‘go’, it’s time to dress them up.
 To do so, designers need to think through the entire UI part with the ‘rough’ design concept in mind (you remember about those 1-2 app screens, don’t you?).

 To make the app stand up, designers add colors, fonts, animations, logos, and all necessary brand-related elements.
-Because without a sexy look (Instagram’s constant growth proves the power of visuals), it’s hardly possible to hook users — no matter how helpful or easy-to-use your thing is.
+Because without a sexy look, it’s hardly possible to hook users — no matter how helpful or easy-to-use your thing is.

 The final design stage that shows the way your app talks to end-users